 3.7 It shall be a condition of the club that the annual subscription shall be a debt due from the members to the treasurer.
 The subscription for the ensuing season for all members shall be due on the first day of May.
 A member shall not be entitled to enjoy the privileges of membership if the subscription be not paid by that date.

 3.8 All complaints regarding the behaviour of members should be submitted in writing to the Secretary.
 The management committee will meet to hear complaints within 30 days of a complaint being lodged. the committee has the power to take appropriate disciplinary action including the termination of membership.
 The outcome of a disciplinary hearing should be notified in writing to the person who lodged the complaint and the member against whom the complaint was made within 10 days of the hearing.
 There will be a right of appeal to the management committee following disciplinary action being announced.
 The committee should consider the appeal within 30 days of the Secretary receiving the appeal.

-The officers of the club shall consist of the President, Chairman, Captains, Secretary, Treasurer, Fixture Secretary, Fund Raising and Social Secretary, Ground Manager, Pavilion/Bar Manager, Junior Manager, Membership Secretary and Welfare Officers (junior and senior), all of whom shall be elected or re-elected at the Annual General Meeting.
+The officers of the club shall consist of the President, Chairman, Vice Chairman, Captains, Secretary, Treasurer, Fixture Secretary, Fund Raising and Social Secretary, Ground Manager, Pavilion/Bar Manager, Junior Co-Ordinator, Membership Secretary and Welfare Officers (junior and senior), all of whom shall be elected or re-elected at the Annual General Meeting.
 All officers will retire each year but will be eligible for re-appointment.

 - Administration and Finance

 5.1 The management of the club shall be vested in the General Committee which shall consist of the officers of the club as detailed in Rule 4 and such other persons (not exceeding such number as the General Committee may from time to time determine) as may be elected at the Annual General Meeting.